Skip to content

 Policy immutability

 Policies are immutable.
-You cannot edit an existing policy's limit amount, duration, or matchers.
+You can't edit an existing policy's limit amount, duration, or matchers.

 To modify a policy: